-CHESTER CHEST™ WITH ADVANCED ARM
+CHESTER CHEST™ WITH PORT ACCESS ARM

-2410 Chester Chest™ has been an industry standard since 1986 for the teaching of central line care.
-Now with an updated arm that has an IV site, PICC and a recessed area in the upper arm for an optional peripheral IVAD.
+2410/2412 Chester Chest™ with Port Access Arm features an arm with a dual lumen 5FR PICC exiting the basilic vein from the inner bicep area, a pre-positioned 20g IV catheter in the forearm and a recessed area in the upper arm for an optional peripheral IVAD.
 Chester Chest™ makes it possible to teach and practice the infusion, withdrawal, care, securement and dressings of the following vascular access lines: IVAD placed in the chest and optional upper arm, Hickman-like central line, PICC line, IV site and optional Triple lumen jugular and subclavian catheters.
 With this model, it is possible to simulate accessing the following IVAD placements: normal, “tipping”, “wandering”, or deeply placed.
 Successful access is confirmed by a blood return.
 Fluid can be infused and blood withdrawn from all the lines.

 - Reviews (0)